Julian Assange could serve sentence in Australia if convicted, US says | DW | 28.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The WikiLeaks' founder is currently fighting an appeal by Washington to extradite him back to the US.
-Assange's legal team has rejected US assurances that he won't be send to a 'Supermax' prison.
+Assange's legal team has rejected US assurances that he won't be sent to a "Supermax" prison.

 The US government filed the appeal, fighting a January district court decision that had blocked his extradition to the US, where he faces espionage charges that carry a maximum sentence of over 100 years in prison.